progettazionemauro/django-api/cheatsheet.md

 Small and Focused: Mixins are typically small and focused on a specific task.
 This makes them easy to understand, maintain, and reuse.

+## The subprocess Module: Wrapping Programs With Python
 # STANDARD COMMANDS IN DJANGO INSTALLATION#

 1) python3 -m venv venv